Weinstein, Trump, Spacey, and why we need to talk about consent

 Men such as Donald Trump, Harvey Weinstein and more recently Kevin Spacey use power and position to manipulate and take advantage of others, and this is simply not okay.
 Fair enough some of these men such as Weinstein have gotten their fair share of hatred since the information came to light, but is some mean tweets directed at these men enough?
 No.

 Far too often these crimes are taken all too lightly.
 The President of the United States admitted to grabbing women ‘by the pussy’ and is still somehow the President of the United States.
 This ‘grabbing’ was clearly not consensual as he made clear in this video.
-I also struggle to believe anybody could enthusiastically consent to be touched by Trump.

 The fact is consent is still not openly discussed nearly enough.
 This silence and fear are what these men rely on.
 Spacey has even tried to hide behind his sexuality to excuse his actions, as if sexuality somehow affects his ability to not touch people without their consent, or crazy idea, not touch minors at all.